jon-jacky/home/commonplace.md

 12 Jun 2017

-- <http://www.recommendmeabook.com/> - shows first page from
+- <http://www.recommendmeabook.com/> - shows first page from randomly
-   randomly selected book, without revealing title/author.
+   selected book, without revealing title/author.
 Alternatively, select a particular book by clicking on its cover.
-   Lots of classics included.
+Lots of classics included. (in classics in literature in links.html, 21 Jul 2017)
-   (21 Jul 2017)

  9 Jun 2017

-- plan 9 class notes from cat-v ?
+- plan 9 class notes from cat-v.
 Also a few comments from latest HN Plan 9 thread.

  8 Jun 2017